-At Powrhouse, we believe Aquatech’s Dynamic X8 (previously called “Hydrotherm”) is the best value heat pump hot water unit on the market.
-In our review of the Aquatech Dynamic X8, we set out the things we like, and don’t like about this heat pump hot water unit.
+We believe Aquatech’s Dynamic X8 (previously called “Hydrotherm”) is the best value heat pump hot water unit on the market.

 In our article and video “How to Choose a Heat Pump Hot Water Unit“, we set out a framework of four key factors in analysing heat pump hot water units: